We try to explain any legal language as we go along, but there is also a What does it mean? section at the end.

 If you need to solve a family problem, you will also find A survival guide to using Family Mediation after a break up helpful.

-Sometimes, going to court is likely to be your best or only option.
+Sometimes, taking someone to court is likely to be your best or only option.
 For example, if you’re about to lose your children, your home or your job or be deported you may need an urgent solution; one that only a court can provide.
 If you are in one of these situations, get some legal advice quickly.

 ‘Alternative Dispute Resolution' (ADR) is the name for a range of options for resolving legal problems, often without going through the court process.
 You may also hear it called 'Appropriate Dispute Resolution'.